Connect with others who understand.

 Powered By

-Side effects, emotional stress, and costs associated with myeloma treatment can all be challenging, but it’s vital to stick to your treatment plan.
-MyMyelomaTeam members frequently discuss the challenges and importance of sticking with treatment.
-“Your treatment routine is important to maintain your well-being,” wrote one member, “And even more important during times of stress when your condition can be exacerbated.”
+Side effects, emotional stress, and costs associated with multiple myeloma treatment can all be challenging, but it’s vital to stick to your treatment plan.
+MyMyelomaTeam members frequently discuss the challenges and importance of making treatment work for them.
+“Your treatment routine is important to maintain your well-being,” wrote one member.
+“And even more important during times of stress when your condition can be exacerbated.”

-There are steps you can take to make it easier to stick to your myeloma treatment.
-Finding the right support can help you stay on the treatment plan you need with less impact on your quality of life.
+There are steps you can take to make your myeloma treatment easier.
+Finding the right support can help you get the treatment you need with less impact on your quality of life.

-Discomfort from myeloma treatment side effects can be a significant challenge and discourage people from sticking with treatment.
+Discomfort from myeloma treatment side effects can be a significant challenge.
 In most cases, side effects are temporary and may subside as you adjust to treatment or when treatment stops.
 Talk to your doctor in detail about side effects before you start a new treatment so you have a realistic idea of what to expect and how to best manage any that arise.
-If you begin experiencing a troublesome side effect while taking a myeloma treatment, be open with your doctor about it.
+If you begin experiencing a troublesome side effect while taking a myeloma treatment, be open with your oncology expert about it.
 They may be able to recommend ways to manage it and feel better.

-If you are struggling with symptoms or side effects, ask your doctor about palliative care, a type of supportive care and services specifically designed to reduce discomfort.
+If you’re struggling with symptoms or side effects, ask your cancer care doctor or cancer center nurse about palliative care, a type of supportive care with services specifically designed to reduce discomfort.
 Palliative care does not treat the cancer itself but can coincide with cancer treatment to help manage your physical, emotional, and social well-being.
 People with serious illnesses such as myeloma are usually eligible for palliative care once they have a diagnosis.

 “They offer pain management and counseling,” said one MyMyelomaTeam member receiving palliative care.
 “I was scared at first, as I thought palliative care was similar to hospice, but they’ve been really supportive.”